mercury200Hg/prom-ecs-aps-fargate/README.md

     - ``` source set_aws_system_params.sh ```
 8. Create Task Definitions for your ECS.
 In case you wish to modify the same, do the changes to **webappTaskDefinition.json.template**.
 This is the place where you can replace your application definition and prometheus params like CPU/Memory
   - ``` source task-definitions.sh ```
-8. Finally create services for your TaskDefinitions to launch them.
+9. Finally create services for your TaskDefinitions to launch them.
   - ``` source services.sh ```
-9. If you have set **ECS_PROMETHEUS_PUBLIC_IP_ENABLED** to **ENABLED**, then visit it's running task details in ECS cluster to get the public IP.
+10. If you have set **ECS_PROMETHEUS_PUBLIC_IP_ENABLED** to **ENABLED**, then visit it's running task details in ECS cluster to get the public IP.
    You shall be able to access prometheus on port **9090** with this on that IP.

+### How to Cleanup
+Run the following -
+1.